Quantcast

 I keep hearing that millennials are finding marriage to be obsolete.
 That's a shame because there is something about having a person who promised before your family, friends—and don't forget about God—that they would have your back, no matter what, until you take your last breath.

 From where I sit, marriage isn't the problem.
-Choosing the wrong partner, having an immature concept of love, being selfish, not wanting to put in the work, being delusional about marriage—these are the real issues.
+Choosing the wrong partner, having an immature concept of love, being selfish, not wanting to put in the work, and being delusional about marriage—these are the real issues.
 (Or, as one man who'd been married 40 years once told me, "The problem with you young girls is you pick irresponsible men.
 I would never leave my wife, period."
 WHEW-WHEE.)

 GIPHY